neu-se/CS4530-Fall-2025/Assignments/project-grading.md

 * When appropriate, it uses diagrams and/or figures to illustrate a design (there is no requirement to use a specific tool or format for this - students often use lucidchart, draw.io, [mermaid](https://mermaid.live) or even hand-drawn diagrams).
 * It provides a well-reasoned rationale for why this is the "right" design.
 * It provides a table showing the status of all proposed user stories and conditions of satisfaction (proposed vs completed).
 The status could be fully implemented, partially implementted (feel free to add percentages), not completed.
-* It provides evidence of front end testing (if appropriate).
+* It provides evidence of front end testing.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit) excluding the table.

 #### Meets minimum requirements: